peterjunpark/ROCm/docs/compatibility/compatibility-matrix-3-cols.rst

 Compatibility matrix
 ********************

+This version of the compatibility matrix has 3 columns.

 Use this matrix to view ROCm compatibility and system requirements.
 This mockup uses fake data.
 Styling will be updated.